 People are the heartbeat of the Southern Union.
 The Human Resources Department supports this heartbeat by providing a resource for the employees and conferences of the Southern Union.

 The Southern Union Information Technology Services (SUITS) Department exists to serve the internal needs of the Church, so that pastors, teachers, administrators, and staff can dedicate themselves to preaching, teaching, and governance in His Church.
 Our ministry is to aid and support the ministry, just as Stephen did in the early Church.

-The Southern Union Conference Men’s Ministry is a network of conference and church-level men’s ministry leaders that actively seek to educate, equip, and empower men to succeed and lead in areas of life that matter most.
-We build strong men of God that are essential for building strong families and strong churches.
+The Southern Union Conference Men’s Ministry provides training and support for men’s ministry leaders throughout the southeastern United States.
+Through a wide variety of events and resources our growing network of churches actively seek to educate, equip, and empower men to succeed and lead in areas of life that matter most.
+Join the movement!

 The Southern Union Conference Ministerial Association provides nurture and support to conference leadership, pastors and evangelists as they minister to and share the good news of salvation with hundreds of small groups, companies, and churches in Alabama, Florida, Georgia, Mississippi, North and South Carolina, Tennessee, and Kentucky.

 Are you ready for the Kingdom of God?
 The Southern Union Personal Ministries department desires that everyone will be ready for God’s Kingdom.

 Here at Southern Union Conference of Seventh-day Adventist, part of our function is to serve you and your family with helpful information.